The FBI wanted to unlock the San Bernardino shooter’s iPhone. It turned to a little-known Australian firm.

 Apple sought to recruit Wang to work on security research, according to the people.
 Instead, in 2017 he co-founded Corellium, a company based in South Florida whose tools help security researchers.
 The tools allow researchers to run tests on Apple’s mobile operating system using “virtual” iPhones.
 The virtual phones run on a server and display on a desktop computer.

 In 2019, Apple sued Corellium for copyright violation.
-As part of the lawsuit, Apple pressed Corellium and Wang to divulge information about hacking techniques that may have aided governments and agencies like the FBI.
+As part of the lawsuit, Apple pressed Corellium and Wang to divulge information about hacking techniques that may have aided governments and agencies such as the FBI.

 Apple subpoenaed Azimuth, Corellium’s first customer, according to court documents.
-Apple wanted client lists from Azimuth, which is now owned by L3 Harris, a major U.S. government contractor, that might show malign entities.
+Apple wanted client lists from Azimuth, which is now owned by L3 Harris, a major U.S. government contractor, that might show malign entities such as, potentially, authoritarian governments.
 L3 and Azimuth said they were “highly-sensitive and a matter of national security,” according to court documents.

-Last April, Apple also made a document request in the lawsuit for “[a]ll documents concerning, evidencing, referring to, or relating to any bugs, exploits, vulnerabilities, or other software flaws in iOS of which Corellium or its employees currently are, or have ever been, aware.”
+Last April, Apple also made a document request in the lawsuit for “all documents concerning, evidencing, referring to, or relating to any bugs, exploits, vulnerabilities, or other software flaws in iOS of which Corellium or its employees currently are, or have ever been, aware.”

 Those employees included Wang.
 The request would have turned up Condor.